MIForever/Alarm_Manager/README.md

+#Welcome to Alarm Manager.

-Alarm Manager is a Python script that allows you to set alarms and get notified when they go off.
+Alarm Manager is a Python script that allows you to set alarms and get notified when they go off.<br>
-###It uses the `winotify` library to display notifications and the `pygame` library to play audio.
+It uses the `winotify` library to display notifications and the `pygame` library to play audio.

 ##To use Alarm Manager, first install the required libraries: